bhavyam-afk/bhavyam-afk/README.md

 ---

-I am a Full-stack Web Developer who is exploring businesses in tech related fields . currently working with a team on a project which emphasises on connectivity of people accross globe and heavily intended towaards small to big businesses for their marketing.
+I am a Full-stack Web Developer who is exploring businesses in tech related fields.
+Currently working with a team on a project which emphasises on connectivity of people accross globe and heavily intended towards small to big businesses for their marketing.

  🔭 I’m planning for a Project **BrandOrbit**.